AnastasisKalligeros/Application-of-Vocational-Guidance/README.md

 <b>Ιnstallation Ιnstructions: </b> </br> </br>

-1. Download the projects.
+1. Download the project.
-2. Open the projects with Visual Studio.
+2. Open the project with Visual Studio.
 3. Connect to PostgreSQL
 4. Run the application and explore all its functions. </br> </br>